dd32/td-gh-ex/readme.txt

 = Version 3.1.9 =
 * Tweak: added <!--googleoff/on: all--> around JAVASCRIPT DISABLED message - only matters if user doesn't have blank site title
 * Fix: FI as header image now does have priority over Header HTML Replacement option as stated in option's description.
-* Tweak: Fixed top header widget area will be after Secondary fixed-top menu, and befoe Primary fixed-top menu.
+* Tweak: Fixed top header widget area will be after Secondary fixed-top menu, and before Primary fixed-top menu.
 * Update: Updated to TGMPA v2.6.1 (used for suggested plugins)

 = Version 3.1.10 =